VaishnaviNegi20/vaishnavinegi-firstwebsite/README.md

-#PORTFOLIO
+#firstwebsite

 Hey!
 I'm Vaishnavi.

-This is my personal portfolio in making.
-My portfolio gonna consists of different kind of CLI apps.
+This is the first website I ever made.

-for now, I know :
+for now, I familiar with :
 1. basic C
 1. basic MATLAB
 1. NodeJS